layilin/SP23-33852/content/_excerpts/provision_grounds.md

 [151]({{site.baseurl}}/images/p0165.jpg)

 - And shrubby wilds, in bands will soon destroy
-- Thy labourer's honest wealth; their loss and yours.
+- Thy labourer's honest wealth; their loss and yours....

 ---